Supported living explained

 The separation of housing and support

-Tenants in supported living have their own home and tenancy, have the right to choose who they live with, and the right to welfare benefits.
+Tenants in supported living with Zetetick housing have their own home and tenancy in quality housing, have the right to choose who they live with, and the right to welfare benefits.
 The cost of such housing and support arrangements can be lower than the cost of residential care, and this in addition to the flexibility offered by the supported living model makes it more and more attractive to commissioners of services.